cpriest/hain-plugin-psl/Notes.md

 # Features
 1. ~~Separate definition files~~
-2. Move some FilesetProvider functionality into Provider base class or a new sub-class as commonalities reveal themselves
+2. ~~Move some FilesetProvider functionality into Provider base class or a new sub-class as commonalities reveal themselves~~
+3. Sort by recently used alphabetically, then the rest, alphabetically
+4. Automatic icon identification if unspecified
-4. auto-complete Providers
+5. auto-complete Providers
     1. Queryable - Google Suggest (w, w/o preview)
     2. Queryable - API (Github)
     3. ~~Filesystem - Directory / Pattern Matching~~
-5. Negative Search Filter (dep -chi)
+6. ~~Negative Search Filter (dep -chi)~~

-5. My own binding to execute /quit (for dev)
+7. My own binding to execute /quit (for dev)